-2.2.1 The Indigenous Fishing Sector
+2.2.1 The Aboriginal Fishing Sector

 Aboriginal people have a strong connection to country and water that is central to their identity and culture.
 For Aboriginal people, cultural values are informed by and interconnected with traditional uses, spiritual connection, ancestral ties and respect for waterways, land, sea and the resources these provide.
+Fishing is an integral part of life for coastal and inland Aboriginal communities.
+Use of fish for communal gatherings and for barter and trade was extensive prior to European settlement.
+Today, fish provide an important source of food and is an important part of cultural and ceremonial life for many Aboriginal people.